maxwellkimutai/quiz-project/README.md

 ## Description
 This application is a quiz that has five questions about Javascript.
 The user has to answer all the questions on the form then submit it.
 The results are then calculated and displayed on the screen for the user to see.
 ## BDD
+The program checks if all the questions have been answered
+* Example input: unanswered question
+* Example output: You have not answered all the questions!!!

+The program makes sure that you cannot select more than one option
+* Example input: option one checked
+* Example output: result

+The program displays the results to the user
+* Example input: Submit
+* Example output: result

+The program lets the user take the quiz again
+* Example input: Try Again
+* Example output: quiz is displayed again

 ## Setup/Installation Requirements
 * github page